Reader Questions – FAQs about my retirement plan

 When do you think you’ll be able to retire?

 Not sure actually since it depends on so many things.
-I do know I’d like see our mortgage killed in another 8 years.
+I do know I’d like see our mortgage killed in the coming decade which should set us up for a decent semi-retirement plan!

 Thanks for your questions and I look forward to hearing from you again soon!